Australia's IPO resurgence to keep bankers busy next year

-HONG KONG/SYDNEY (Reuters) - Bankers in Australia have much to cheer this Christmas as fees from underwriting IPOs surge 10-fold this year, and many are now betting on an equally active year in 2014 as a slew of private equity exits keep the market busy.
+HONG KONG/SYDNEY, Dec 9 (Reuters) - Bankers in Australia have much to cheer this Christmas as fees from underwriting IPOs surge 10-fold this year, and many are now betting on an equally active year in 2014 as a slew of private equity exits keep the market busy.

 Before the year ends, 14 more companies are due to start trading on the bourse after raising almost $1 billion in total.
 That would take the 2013 tally to about $6 billion, a six-fold jump from last year and the highest since 2010, according to Thomson Reuters data.